bkuhn/talks/OpenSym-2016/politics.markdown

        - perhaps the papers belong with political scientists?

 + Second: the FLOSS world that you study is in danger of crumbling.
-       - Open Source done this was is not particularly distinct from existing traditional proprietary methods.
+       - This form of Open Source is not particularly distinct from existing traditional proprietary methods.
        - well, perhaps our collapse will make a good paper someday.